STEM Teachers for America's Future: Graduate Scholarships

 In addition to the online application, other required documents include:

-- Undergraduate transcript - either official or unofficial
+- Undergraduate Transcript: either official or unofficial emailed to email@example.com.

-- If currently employed as a teacher, one additional letter from the school principal
+- If currently employed as a teacher: one additional letter of recommendation from your school principal.

 AFCEA Educational Foundation